Updated: May 28

 5. When should I be able to see results?

 This question also varies.
 This can be understandably frustrating for parents because you are investing your time and money into this and you are eager to see this pay off.
-In my experience, speed of results often depends on age.
+In my experience, the speed of results often depends on age.
 Generally, a 6 year old will take far less time to close the gap and catch up to where they should be.
 On the other hand, a 17 year old is going to take some time because there is so much more ground to cover.

 This answer also depends on how you define “results” and what your expectations of success are.
 For this reason, I always love to spend some time with parents at the beginning of our first session to talk this over with them and set some realistic and achievable goals.
 For example, “be able to read on his own” may not be a good goal to set for the short term.
 You’ll get there, but if that’s how you measure success it is going to take a long time to achieve this goal and you will inevitably get frustrated.
 Instead, I like to measure success in the short term by things like improved self-confidence, improved ability to recognize letters and their sounds, and improved ability to accurately blend sounds together in words.
 These goals will also vary from student to student depending on factors like age.

-It is important that you give the program and the tutor an adequate chance to take root and begin working, but at the same time if 6 months have gone by and you have absolutely nothing to show for it, that might not be a good sign.
-Communication with your tutor is key.
+It is important that you give the program and the interventionist an adequate chance to take root and begin working, but at the same time if 6 months have gone by and you have absolutely nothing to show for it, that might not be a good sign.
+Communication with your interventionist is key.
 Ask her/him to schedule a time so you can talk about progress - chances are more progress has been made than you may be aware of, but if not you will know after that meeting.

-6. How do I find a tutor?
+6. How do I find an intervention program?

 You will likely have to do a lot of research online, but here are a few good places to start with.
 First, if your child goes to public or private school, reach out to the dyslexia specialist there if they have one.
-Your school may already have a program and a tutor they use and this could be a good option.
+Your school may already have a program and a interventionist they use and this could be a good option.
 If they don’t have a program, or you don’t want to use it, reach out anyway as they may have some good contacts for you to connect with.

 Finally, tell everyone you are looking for one!
 There are lots of helpful mom and school groups on Facebook and other social media platforms you can join.
 I’d recommend posting in those groups and on your own page that you need one and you will likely get many referrals.

-7. What should I ask my tutor?
+7. What should I ask my Interventionist?